Marc Jacobs: Early life and education

 Jacobs was born to a secular Jewish family in New York City.
 When he was six, his father, an agent at the William Morris Agency, died.
 His mother, who remarried three times, was, according to Jacobs, "mentally ill" and "didn't really take care of her kids."
 As a teenager, he went to live with his paternal grandmother on the Upper West Side, in an apartment in the Majestic on Central Park West.

 Jacobs grew up in Teaneck, New Jersey, and attended Teaneck High School.

 He developed a passion for fashion at a young age.
 He attended the High School of Art and Design and studied at Parsons School of Design in New York.
 While at Parsons in 1984, he won the Perry Ellis & Chester Weinberg Gold Thimble Award, and Design Student of the Year.
 In 1987, he became the youngest designer ever to receive the Council of Fashion Designers of America's Perry Ellis Award for New Fashion Talent.
 He also won the Women's Designer of the Year award from the Council of Fashion Designers of America in 1993.

 Career

-At age 15, Jacobs worked as a stockboy at Charivari, a now-defunct avant-garde clothing boutique in New York City.
+At age 15, Jacobs worked as a stockboy at Charivari, a later defunct avant-garde clothing boutique in New York City.
 While studying at Parsons, he designed and sold his first line of hand-knit sweaters.
 He also designed his first collection for Reuben Thomas, Inc., under the Sketchbook label.
 With Robert Duffy, Jacobs's creative collaborator and business partner from the mid-1980s, he formed Jacobs Duffy Designs.

+In 1986, backed by Onward Kashiyama USA, Inc., Jacobs designed his first collection bearing the Marc Jacobs label.
+In 1987, he was the youngest designer to have ever been awarded the fashion industry's highest tribute, the Council of Fashion Designers of America's Perry Ellis Award for "New Fashion Talent".

+Perry Ellis, 1988–1993

+In 1988, Jacobs and Duffy joined the women's design unit of Perry Ellis as creative director/vice president and president, respectively, following the death of its namesake and founder.
+In addition, Jacobs oversaw the design of the various women's licensees.
+In 1992, the Council of Fashion Designers of America awarded Jacobs with The Women's Designer of the Year Award.
+In the same year, he designed a "grunge" collection for Perry Ellis, which was critically well-received but its commercial failure led to his dismissal.
+In February 1993, Perry Ellis decided to get out of the manufacturing business and shut down the designer collection.